Metallurgy & Milling Jobs

 We are also committed to ongoing performance improvements.

-Discover What is Possible
+Discover What is Possible in a Metallurgy and Milling Job

 There are many different opportunities for metals operators and mill operators from entry level through senior management.
 Want a job working hands-on with a variety of equipment?
 We may have the right fit for you.
 Check out these jobs that are necessary to keep our operations running smoothly in our metallurgy and mill areas: